mgunyho/PdArray/README.md

 The SIZE screen displays the current number of elements in the array.
 You can click on the screen to type a value up to 999999.
 If the array has more elements than there are pixels on the display, drawing will affect multiple array values at once.
 The array values are saved in the patch file, so be aware that patch files may become large if you have a large SIZE.
+This behavior can be changed from the "Data persistence" right-click menu.

 The bottom row contains CV inputs related to recording.
 The REC POS dictates the position in the array where a recorded value will be written.
 Its expected